VeloxDB/VeloxDB/Doc/articles/guide/automapper.md

 public static partial Course FromDTO(ObjectModel om, CourseDTO dto);
 ```

-Note that the method takes <xref:Velox.ObjectInterface.ObjectModel> as an argument.
+Note that the method takes <xref:VeloxDB.ObjectInterface.ObjectModel> as an argument.
 This is because it needs ObjectModel in order to create a new object in the database.
 In this case the id property is ignored and a new object is always created, if you need update functionality see[update](#update) part of this guide.

 ## Mapping arrays

 Automapper supports mapping arrays.
 It has full support for both arrays of simple types and reference arrays.
-VeloxDB represents arrays with either <xref:Velox.ObjectInterface.DatabaseArray> or <xref:Velox.ObjectInterface.ReferenceArray>.
+VeloxDB represents arrays with either <xref:VeloxDB.ObjectInterface.DatabaseArray> or <xref:VeloxDB.ObjectInterface.ReferenceArray>.
 These classes are not available on client side and should be mapped to either an array or [List][4].
 Here is an example of `StudentDTO` DTO class that includes arrays:
 [!code-csharp[Main](../../../Samples/University/NoPoly/Student.cs#StudentDTO)]

 If the value of array in database object is null, automapper will also produce null in the mapped object.